Sensitivity-Driven Adaptive Surrogate Modeling for Simulation and Optimization of Dynamical Systems: Model Refinement

 \section{Model Refinement}

-This section uses the sensitivity results of \cref{sec:sensitivity} to develop the surrogate model adaptation approach outlined in \cref{sec:overview}.
-We will discuss how to use kernel interpolation from \cref{sec:surrogates} to construct adaptive surrogates, and we will use kernel interpolation in our numerical examples.
-However, the following discussion is agnostic to the surrogate modeling technique used, as other tools besides kernel interpolation could be used so long as they meet the requirements of the model refinement approach.
+This section uses the sensitivity results of \cref{sec:sensitivity} to develop the surrogate model adaptation approach.
+We begin by specifying surrogate models and their error bounds needed for our model adaptation approach.
+Kernel interpolation from \cref{sec:surrogates} is one option to construct such surrogates; we will describe how the theory of kernel interpolation fits into the general setting, and later, in \cref{sec:numerics}, we will use kernel interpolation in our numerical examples.
+However, the presentation in this section is agnostic to the surrogate modeling technique used, as other tools besides kernel interpolation could be used, so long as they meet the requirements specified in \cref{sec:model_refinement_models_errors} of the model refinement approach.